nikomatsakis/babysteps/content/blog/2026-06-09-only-bounds.markdown

 I want to close with a meta-observation and a big shout-out to the Arm team.
 I think they are showing how awesome open-source can be.
 The Arm team's primary motivation is adding support for Scalable Vector Extension.
 This helps Rust make full use of Arm processors.
 This is, in and of itself, a laudable goal, and valuable to Rust: One of Rust's assets, in my view, is that it gives you access to all the power your processor has to provide, and that should include unique extensions.

-But rather than add the feature as a kind of special-case extension to Rust, the Arm team is going further and driving a general purpose improvement, one that will unlock a bunch of other features (extern types and, to some extent, guaranteed destructors; guaranteed destructores themselves unlock scoped async threads and better Wasm integration).
+But rather than add the feature as a kind of special-case extension to Rust, the Arm team is going further and driving a general purpose improvement, one that will unlock a bunch of other features (extern types and, to some extent, guaranteed destructors; guaranteed destructors themselves unlock scoped async threads and better Wasm integration).
 I love that.